 - Your furnace ignites and heats your space.

-A two-stage furnace has a few pressure switches, which allow it to run at different speeds—and use less energy.
+A two-stage furnace has a few pressure switches, which allow it to run at multiple speeds—and be more efficient.

 What Happens When a Low Pressure Switch Malfunctions

 The low pressure switch may be open for several reasons.

 - Stopped condensate drain

 There could also be trouble with the switch itself, the inducer or the circuit board.